Geographic Spines in the 2020 Census Disclosure Avoidance System

-The conventional spine, as defined by Geography Division, had two primary shortcomings when used within TDA.
+The conventional spine has two primary shortcomings when used for the internal spine in the DAS.
 First, legally defined American Indian/Alaska Native/Native Hawaiian (AIAN) tribal areas are usually far from this spine, meaning that many on-spine geounits must be added to or subtracted from one another to compose these geographic areas.
-Being distant from the spine often results in query count estimates with greater mean squared error than equivalent geounits that are on-spine.
-Second, the conventional spine also places many other important legal, political or Census-designated entities far from the spine.
-These include minor civil divisions (MCDs) in regions that are both within strong-MCD states and outside of AIAN tribal areas, and incorporated places in regions that are either outside of the strong-MCD states or within AIAN areas.
-Collectively, we refer to these geographic entities as the \textit{Place/MCD entities} (PMEs) in the remainder of the paper.
+Being distant from the spine often results in query count estimates with greater mean squared error than on-spine geounits.
+Second, the conventional spine also places many other important legal, political or census-designated off-spine entities (OSEs) far from the spine, \textit{e.g.}, minor civil divisions (MCDs) and incorporated places.

-To ameliorate the off-spine distance of AIAN tribal areas, TDA placed the state-level aggregate of all AIAN tribal areas on the spine.
-Then, TDA redefined each geounit at the state geolevel and below by the intersection of this geounit's original definition and either the on-spine AIAN areas or their complement.
-This geographic hierarchy is called the \textit{AIAN spine}.
-It was audited by the Geography Division for correctness in defining the AIAN tribal areas and their complements according to the final 2020 Census tabulation geographies.